 Drunk driver arrested for 9th DWI charge, prior arrests going back to 1989

-BATON ROUGE - Police arrested a 56-year-old man for his 9th DWI late Friday night after he was caught driving reckless in the roadway.
+BATON ROUGE - Police arrested a 56-year-old man for his 9th DWI late Friday night after he was caught driving recklessly on the roadway.

 Police initially noticed Ferman Smith change lanes without signaling while driving through the 1900 block of North Acadian Thwy just after midnight.
 He then began driving in both lanes of the road on the 2900 block of Winbourne Avenue, at which point police initiated a stop.